-Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 7.1 Collect and organize data, and apply critical thinking to interpret information from clients and Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in 7.2 the analysis of assessment data from clients and constituencies.
-Develop mutually agreed-on intervention goals and objectives based on the critical assessment of 7.3 strengths, needs, and challenges within clients and constituencies.
-Select appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of clients and constituencies.
-7.4 Instructor Comments
+Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 7.1 Collect and organize data, and apply critical thinking to interpret information from clients and constituencies.
+7.2 Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks in the analysis of assessment data from clients and constituencies.
+7.3 Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies.
+7.4 Select appropriate intervention strategies based on the assessment, research knowledge, and values and preferences of clients and constituencies.
+Instruct or Comments

 5 The student is exceeding expected competency in this area for generalist social work practice.
-RS 4 The student is demonstrating expected competency in this area.
-IOR 3 The student is demonstrating beginning competency in this area SEN 2 The student is gaining experience and meeting expectations in this area 20 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
-IOR 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-ND I N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+S 4 The student is demonstrating expected competency in this area.
+SENIORS 3 The student is demonstrating beginning competency in this area SEN 2 The student is gaining experience and meeting expectations in this area S 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+AIOR 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future. Ê N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area